 Full Work Rights for On-Shore Partner applicants on bridging visas

-On 24 November (2012), the Department of Immigration and Citizenship has made a legislative change (IMMI 12/094) to the work right conditions for applicants of Onshore Partner visas (and some other classes of visas).
-Upon lodgement, applicants who are eligible for a Bridging Visa A (BVA) or Bridging Visa B (BVB) will automatically receive full work rights (with nil visa conditions).
+Upon lodgement, partner applicants who are eligible for a Bridging Visa A (BVA) or Bridging Visa B (BVB) will automatically receive full work rights (with nil visa conditions).

 This unrestricted work right comes into effect only when the associated Bridging visa A or B comes into operation.
 Where a substantive visa is still in effect, the visa holder is still required to comply with the conditions of that visa.